 I would recommend steaming rice to anyone looking for a quick, tasty and healthy meal; it’s also perfect if you’re trying to limit your calorie intake as steamed rice is lower in calories than fried or baked varieties.

 What is the difference between steamed rice and fried rice?

 The steamed rice vs fried rice dispute is a popular one, and while the jury may still be out on which option reigns supreme as the king of all rice dishes, I believe that steamed rice has come out slightly ahead.
 Fried rice consists primarily of vegetables (and sometimes meat), whereas steamed rice is cooked in water or broth with salt.

-A few advantages of steamed rice are that it’s healthier, contains less fat and calories than fried rice.
+A few advantages of steamed rice are that it’s healthier, and contains less fat and calories than fried rice.
 It is a delicious alternative to fries or chips when you’re trying to cut down on unhealthy carbs in your diet.
 It can be made light by adding broth rather than water during cooking time.

 Rice has been an important part of Chinese cuisine for centuries, and it’s not just the steamed variety that people enjoy.
-Each type of rice has its unique attributes and is best suited to certain dishes or flavours.
+Each type of rice has its unique attributes and is best suited to certain dishes or flavors.

 If you’re a fan of fried rice, I urge you to give steamed rice a try!
 Though it may be less popular than other types, it’s just as delicious.
 In fact, steamed rice is often a healthier choice when compared to fried rice because of its lower fat and calorie content.

 The rice you eat has a lot to do with how it affects your health.
 While steamed rice is generally lower in calories and fat than fried rice, the type of oil used will determine the overall nutritional value.